cornejobarraza/expo-libvlc-player/README.md

 #### Black screen issue

-On Android, the `libvlcjni` player detaches from the View when the surface is destroyed during screen changes.
+On Android, the `libvlcjni` player detaches from the View when its surface is destroyed after switching screens.

-This causes the player to display nothing when returning to the screen as native resources are automatically released.
+This causes nothing to be displayed when coming back to the screen as native resources are released automatically.

-The current workaround reattaches the View when the surface is recreated, but this results in a brief black screen.
+The current workaround is to reattach the View when its surface is recreated but this results in a brief black screen.

 ### Configure for iOS